 While the range in stellar elemental abundances creates variance in the oxygen sink fraction, it minimally impacts the silicate regime threshold, which is highly sensitive to the Mg/Si ratio.
-This behavior is demonstrated in Figure 4, which shows the equilibrium distribution of O-bearing phases at 1000 K and 1 bar as a function of $\Sigma Mg/\Sigma Si$ in an otherwise solar-composition gas (solar Mg/Si = 1.03 using abundances from Lodders 2021).
-This P - T point was chosen as it is generally representative of UCD photospheric temperatures and pressures and also lies above Mg-silicate cloud condensation P - T points, thus capturing the upper limit of oxygen sequestration.
+This behavior is demonstrated in Figure 4, which shows the equilibrium distribution of O-bearing phases at 1000 K and 1 bar as a function of Σ Mg/ Σ Si in an otherwise solar-composition gas (solar Mg/Si = 1.03 using abundances from Lodders 2021).
+This P - T point was chosen because it is generally representative of UCD photospheric temperatures and pressures, and it also lies above Mg-silicate cloud condensation P - T points, thus capturing the upper limit of oxygen sequestration.